Revised April 2019

 Revised January 2007

 Originally approved January 1996

-The American College of Emergency Physicians (ACEP) strongly supports the goal, and acknowledges the health and economic benefits, of a society free from violence.
-ACEP recognizes that violence takes many forms, including but not limited to family violence, community violence, domestic violence, child and elder maltreatment, mass casualty incidents, and suicides.
-ACEP believes emergency physicians have a unique opportunity and responsibility to reduce the prevalence and impact of violence through advocacy, education and research initiatives.
-Improved violence prevention programs as well as the development of mechanisms for the emergency department (ED) to treat patients (either as victims or perpetrators) presenting with the mental and physical consequences of violence will be important achievements.
+The American College of Emergency Physicians (ACEP) strongly supports the goal of a society free from violence.
+ACEP recognizes that violence takes many forms, including but not limited to, sexual assault, intimate partner violence, child and elder abuse, terrorism and acts intended to cause mass casualty incidents, firearm violence, and anti-minority/politically motivated violence.
+ACEP believes emergency physicians have a public health responsibility to reduce the prevalence and impact of violence through advocacy, education, legislation, and research initiatives.
+ACEP will work to improve violence prevention programs and develop clinical tools for emergency departments (EDs) to treat patients presenting with the mental and physical consequences of violence.